Fix: Electron 'require' Is Not Defined Error

 const fs = require('fs'); // ReferenceError: require is not defined

-Starting with Electron 12, contextIsolation is enabled and nodeIntegration is disabled by default.
-This means the renderer process (your browser window) runs like a regular web page — it doesn’t have access to Node.js APIs like require, fs, path, or process.
+Two defaults combine to produce this error. nodeIntegration has defaulted to false since Electron 5, and contextIsolation has defaulted to true since Electron 12.
+With both in effect, the renderer process (your browser window) runs like a regular web page, it doesn’t have access to Node.js APIs like require, fs, path, or process.

 This was a security change.
 Previously, any JavaScript running in the renderer (including third-party scripts, ads, or injected code) had full access to the filesystem and operating system through Node.js.
 This was a major security risk.